v6d-io/v6d/README.rst

 Stream pipelining
 ^^^^^^^^^^^^^^^^^

-A computation doens't need to wait all precedent's result arrive before starting to work.
+A computation doesn't need to wait all precedent's result arrive before starting to work.
-Vineyard provides stream as a special kind of immmutable data for such pipeling scenarios.
+Vineyard provides stream as a special kind of immutable data for such pipelining scenarios.
 The precedent job can write the immutable data chunk by chunk to vineyard, while maintaining the data structure semantic, and the successor job reads shared-memory chunks from vineyard's stream without extra copy cost, then triggers it's own work.
 The overlapping helps for